-1. How did your group adjust this year, and what helped your ministry survive?
+How did your group adjust this pandemic year, and what helped your ministry survive?

 This group helped with everyone's adjustment to the Zoom environment for connection.
-The team was formed because of COVID-to serve and support the Minister/Congregation to stay connected via Zoom Sunday services and meetings.
+The team was formed because of COVID-19 - to serve and support the Minister and congregation to stay connected via Zoom for Sunday services and meetings.

-2. Were there unexpected learnings about the purpose of your group or how you work?
+Were there unexpected learnings about the purpose of your group or how you work?